Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

 \subsubsection{Example 1: the von Neumann measurement}

-In the von Neumann measurement, the environment is the measurement device of Sec. \ref{sec:externalobs}.
-To measure an observable $A=\sum_k a_k A_k$ we start with an initial product state written as $\ket{\psi}\ket{0}\ket{0}$ (where $\ket{\psi}$ is arbitrary and the state $\ket{0}_\En\ket{0}_\Ob$ is an appropriately chosen initial $\En\Ob$ state).
+In the von Neumann measurement, the environment is a classical \sensor{}.
+To measure an observable $A=\sum_k a_k A_k$ with eigenspace projectors $A_k$, we start with an initial product state written as $\ket{\psi}\ket{0}\ket{0}$, where $\ket{\psi}$ is an arbitrary $\S$ state and $\ket{0}\ket{0}$ is a fixed initial $\En\Ob$ state.
 We then generate an interaction $W_{\S\En}$ between the environment and the system and follow with an interaction $V_{\En\Ob}$ between the system and the observer, so $U=V_{\En\Ob}W_{\S\En}$.
 These interactions and the initial $\En\Ob$ states are chosen so that

 where the environment states $\ket{a_k}$ are orthogonal to each other, as are the memory states $\ket{k}$ (we assume that the dimensions of $\Hil_{\En}$ and $\Hil_{\Ob}$ are large enough).
-Each of these interactions can be generated by a Hamiltonian in the form of Eq. \eqref{eq:vonN} with very few restrictions on the specific choices such as the pointer basis or the size of $\Hil_\Ob$ and $\Hil_\En$.
-In particular we can choose an environment made up of many similar subsystems such that $\ket{a_k}=\ket{a^1_k}\ket{a^2_k}....\ket{a^N_k}$ and similarly for the observer, in order to recover many of the same features as the von Neumann measurement with the external observer (see Sec. \ref{sec:vonNeumannSCheme}), apart from those directly associated with `classical results'.
-These features will be discussed in more detail in Sec. \ref{sec:comparing} and are summarized in Table \ref{tab:measurements}.
+Each of these interactions can be generated by a Hamiltonian in the form of Eq. \eqref{eq:vonN}.

-Since no collapse occurs in the unitary picture the final memory state is $\sum_k \bra{\psi}A_k\ket{\psi}\ket{k}\bra{k}$.
-The observer's information about the system is captured by the correlations between $\S$ and $\Ob$, i.e., each of the orthogonal observer states `points' at a corresponding system state.
-Continuing this line of reasoning, the state of the observer depends on the initial system state $\ket{\psi}$ and is correlated with the dephased post-measurement system state, these initial and post-measurement system states only coincide when $\ket{\psi}$ is an eigenstate of $A$.
+The result of the interaction is the final memory state $\sum_k \bra{\psi}A_k\ket{\psi}\ket{k}\bra{k}$.
+The observer's information about the system is captured by the correlations between $\S$ and $\Ob$.
+The result depends on the initial system state in the sense that each of the orthogonal \sensor{} states `points' at a corresponding system state with weights determined by the initial system state.